-We had approximately 72% of our outstanding debt denominated in dollars, 22% in Mexican pesos and the rest in other currencies as of December 31, 2020.
-While it is unlikely, we may not generate sufficient cash in the relevant currency from our operations to service the entire amount of our debt in such currency.
+We had approximately 71% of our outstanding debt denominated in dollars, 23% in Mexican pesos and the rest in other currencies as of December 31, 2021.
+While it is unlikely, we may not generate sufficient cash in the relevant currency from our operations to service our debt in such currency.
 The depreciation of certain currencies or a change in our business could adversely affect our ability to service our debt.